 To the west is Darlingon (you can just see the jetty) and the Wielangta Forest Reserve on the mainland.

-And to the north is Mount Pedder, with its radio tower on the summit, and in the far distance is Schouten Island and Freycinet Peninsula (which are not really recognisable).
+To the north is Mount Pedder, with its radio tower just visible on the summit, and in the far distance is Schouten Island and Freycinet Peninsula (which are not really recognisable).

 We admire the view for a while – it would have been a great lunch spot just below the summit (where it’s protected from the wind), but we left all our food in the overnight backpacks!